KS Real Estate Commission

 Affiliated Licensee

-If the new agent is applying for a license, you must complete and sign the COMPANY INFORMATION section at the bottom of their license application page before they submit their application.
-An existing licensee must login to MyLicense E-gov to submit a request to affiliate with your company.
+If the new agent is applying for a license, they will select your company to affiliate with as part of their online license application.
+When the application is submitted, you receive an email instructing you to login to review their applicant and approve the request.
+An existing licensee must login to the Public Portal to submit a request to affiliate with your company.

 No, we do not generate or send wall licenses.
 Pocket cards are sent to licensees via email and do not contain any affiliation information.
 Brokers are not required to display licenses in the office.